rmjarvis/TreeCorr/docs/binning.rst

 For some calculations, the angular orientation of the line between two points is relevant to the correlation.
-For any complex quantity (e.g. shear), the value used in the correlation has to be projected on the the line between the two points (for two-point correlations) or the centroid of the triangle (for three-point correlations).
+For any complex quantity (e.g. shear), the value used in the correlation has to be projected onto the the line between the two points (for two-point correlations) or the centroid of the triangle (for three-point correlations).
 Even for scalar quantities, three-point correlations using the multipole method also use the angular direction of the lines between points.

 In such cases, another optional parameter, called ``angle_slop`` provides a slightly different accuracy/speed trade off than the one provided by ``bin_slop``.
-It sets the maximum error allowed in the separation direction between two points relative to the direction between the corresponding cells when deciding whether to accumulate a pair of cells.
-If some object pairs would have a direction that is more than ``angle_slop`` radians different from the cell pair direction, then the cells will be split further, even if they would pass the ``bin_slop`` criterion.
+It sets the maximum allowed angular difference between the line connecting two cells to be accumulated and the lines connecting any two of their consituent points.
+If the line connecting some pair has a direction that is more than ``angle_slop`` radians different from the cell pair direction, then the cells will be split further, even if they would pass the ``bin_slop`` criterion.

-This parameter allows one to use fairly large bins for shear (or other non-spin-0) correlations and tune the accuracy of the projections without worrying that some pairs of cells will have large projection errors because a pair of cells happen to fit precisely in a single bin.
+This parameter allows one to use fairly large bins for shear (or other non-spin-0) correlations and tune the accuracy of the projections without worrying that some pairs of cells will have large projection errors because the range of separations for a pair of cells happen to fit precisely into a single bin.

 brute